Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 They were acting at me.
 Trying to get a result by doing the part..

-And sometimes, that resulted in something technically solid.
-But it was usually empty of genuine emotion.
+And sometimes, that resulted in something technically acceptable.
+And maybe even impressive to an audience.
+But it was always empty of the genuine emotion that truly MOVES an audience because we sense when authenticity occurs.

-They weren’t focused the character’s truth or the story being served.
+They weren’t focused on the character’s truth or the story being served.
 They were thinking about getting the job.
 So that’s what ultimately came out.
+And had I cast them, they would have continued to do that during the shoot thinking that’s what worked.
+But the audience wouldn’t have been truly impacted them.

 Presence Is About Surrender